-5. Survey owners of historic electrical equipment.
+5. Survey owners of historic electrical equipment, including transformers and large capacitors.

 Goal: Confirm estimates of EPA-regulated electrical equipment with more than 500 parts per million (ppm) PCBs, learn what is known about electrical equipment with PCBs greater than 2ppm, and find out when such electrical equipment is estimated to be replaced.